Ontraport/frontend-interview-test-long/README.md

 ONTRAPORT Front-end Evaluation, Long Test
 ============================

+The app took 15 hours to complete, including the extra credit.
+The test was very fun and educational.
+I am thankful for this opportunity.
+It is my first Angular App.

+I would definitely appreciate any feedback that I receive.

+The current user can be changed on the user service file.

 Congratulations, you passed the first test!
 There is just one more hoop to jump through.
 This is the ONTRAPORT 'Front-end Long Test'.
 We use it to gain an understanding of your front-end programming abilities before we meet face to face.